-This team is responsible for the Identification and Evaluation of Downstream Options for the Recovery of Value and/or Products from Fibre Producing Plants, and includes: Ms Tapiwa Chimbganda (PhD candidate), Mr Gregory Hangone, Mr Prince Destiny Ugo, Adjunct Professor Mike Solomon, and Professor Jochen Petersen, SARChI Chair for Minerals Beneficiation.
-The team brings the following specific skills and expertise of direct relevance to this project:
+This team was responsible for the Identification and Evaluation of Downstream Options for the Recovery of Value and/or Products from Fibre Producing Plants, and included: Ms Tapiwa Chimbganda (PhD candidate), Mr Gregory Hangone, Mr Prince Destiny Ugo, Adjunct Professor Mike Solomon, and Professor Jochen Petersen, SARChI Chair for Minerals Beneficiation.
+The team brought the following specific skills and expertise of direct relevance to this project:

 Development of metal and material value chains from both a fundamental technology and systemic performance perspective.

 Complex, multi-criteria decision-making in the context of engineering design.

 Sustainability issues of relevance to the mining and mineral beneficiation sector, post-closure land use and impacts, environmental pollution, mine waste characteristics and management, and mine-community conflict.

 Processes and technologies for the recovery of metals from secondary sources (urban mining).

 Their brief was to conduct a first-order performance assessment and comparison of processing routes for recovering metals, products from plant biomass.
 An anticipated outcome was a policy brief guide on the feasibility and consequences of processing alternatives for the conversion of fibre-producing plant into valuable outputs.

 In terms of their approach, the team used the generic process systems design and technology selection framework.
 This can be broken down into three steps:

 Firstly, the generation of alternatives in the form of process flow diagrams and input-output data.
 The data enables quantitative understanding of material and energy flows over a whole array of unit operations as a function of technology efficiencies.